vitordm/vitordm/README.md

 ### Hi there 👋

 <p align="left">
- My name is Vítor Oliveira, I'm Software Developer with 5+ years experience.
+ My name is Vítor Oliveira, I'm DeMolay and Software Developer with 5+ years experience.
-I'm passionate developer of innovative Native and BackEnd Cross-Platform technologies.
-I always seek to update myself in my knowledge and in new trends that seek to be innovative.
+I am DeMolay and Developer passionate about innovative technologies, I always seek to update myself in my knowledge and new trends, especially in technologies aimed at Cross-Platform.
 My goal is always to work in a team where it is possible to help the team to grow and be able to evolve together.
 Knowledge, when shared, is (much) better used.
 </p>
 <p align="left">
  💪🏼 My skills: C#, PHP, Typescript + NodeJS, Xamarin.Forms.